krzysztofzablocki/Sourcery/guides/Codable.md

 #### Enums with assoicated values

-In such enums all associated values should be named.
 Template supports two different representations of such enums in JSON format.

 ```swift
 enum SimpleEnum {